Amrita-TIFAC-Cyber-Blockchain/Distributed-Identity-and-Verifiable-Claims-Using-Ethereum-Standards/README.md

 /UI/html/index.html) to access the webpage.

 ## Acknowledgement
-We would like to acknowldge the support provided by TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore in carrying out this work as part of "Blockchain Technology" Course.
+We would like to acknowldge the support provided by TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India in carrying out this work as part of "18CY712 - Blockchain Technology" Course.

 ## References
  - Ramaguru R, Minu M. Blockchain Terminologies.
 NamChain Open Initiative Research Lab (2021). https://github.com/NamChain-Open-Initiative-Research-Lab/Blockchain-Terminologies

+## Publication
+[In Progress] Aju Mathew Thomas, Ramaguru R., Sethumadhavan M. (2021) Distributed Identity and Verifiable Claims Using Ethereum Standards.